Background Information for the Media

 should do to encourage cycling and improve safety: teaching citizens

 the best practices, improving laws, training police, fixing hazards and

 really welcoming cyclists as fully equal users of the roads.

 Cyclist Friendly Communities Program "Toolkit"

-The author is a "League Cycling Instructor", a professional engineer in Ohio
+The author is a Bicycling Safety Instructor, a professional engineer in Ohio

 and an all-season bicycle commuter, with over commute 200 trips and over 5000 miles per year.